BFCmath/MushroomClassification_OAI_HUTECH/IDEA.md

 + Testing to make sure that the SPD is the key to win this competition...
 + SPD indeed gives a better result than the normal downsampling!
 + FSD (Feature Space Downsampling) seems to work well, but need to check again.

+## Robustness
++ Attack the models with high and low aug images
++ TTA
++ Adversarial validation